darrenjacoby/bedrock-sage-bash-setup/README.md

 # Setup Bedrock & Sage9
-Bash script for starting new projects with Bedrock and Sage 9.
+Bash script for starting new projects with Bedrock and Sage9.
 Tested with Bash & ZSH on MacOSX.

 ## Tasks
 * Bedrock